Updated July 2023

-So we didn’t buy any real estate and instead bought into a managed fund through a financial planner.
-We sold out some years later and lost all of our meagre investment!
+So we didn’t buy any property, but instead bought into a managed fund through a financial planner.
+We sold out of it some years later and lost all of our meagre investment.

 A decade later (doesn’t property double every 10 yrs – if only I’d bought then!!?) after a life changing event (my dear dad died) I ‘smelt the roses’ and found the courage to revisit my love for property.
-But have you ever felt, as I did, that investing advice and options, particularly real estate, seem endless.
-The internet, seminars, books, subscriptions, friends, the media – so many choices!
+But have you ever felt too, that investing advice and options, particularly real estate, seem endless?
+The websites, seminars, books, subscriptions, friends, the media – so many choices.

 Most professionals, experts and successful people are passionate about their particular area – especially when it comes to financial investments.
 Often they’re also great at making what they do, their strategy and modelling them look easy.
 But have you ever had your expectations about what you could achieve raised – only to be dashed?

 Unfortunately you’ll also find opportunists who take advantage of investing naivety and any lack of investing knowledge or experience.
-A scam is often hard to see – until it’s too late!
-Many offer to show, tell or teach you how to get great results, but are you in the right place?
+A scam is often hard to see – until it’s too late.
+Many offer to show, tell or teach you how to get great results, but will they deliver?
 Are these the best people to give you the information and advice?
-Exactly what product or service is being promised?
-If you can be clear on some basic questions, your chances of success and happiness will higher – and less chance that you’re taken advantage of or scammed!
+Exactly what are the products or services you’ll get in reality?

-5 Tips to investing information and experts to avoid or that may not suit you
+5 Tips for avoiding investing information and experts that may not suit you

-The time and effort you put into following our tips (as with due diligence of any investment) is relative.
-It varies on things such as – how much you’re investing, its value and importance to you, and your aversion to risk.
+How much time and effort you put into following our tips (as with due diligence of any investment) will vary depending on your circumstances.
+Things such as how much you’ve got to invest, the value of the property, and how important it, or getting started is to you, and your aversion to risk.
 You can find more specific guides on things to watch out for (see our resources below), but some tips and very basics you should think about are:

 - Know why you are attracted to the offer – what do you hope to get from your investment?
-Is there something else you could do, or invest in, that would be a better investing step?
+Is there something else you could do, or invest in, that would suit you better at this time in your life?

-- Look closely at what you really get and beware of any pitfalls – beyond any marketing hype.
+- Look closely at what you’re really getting and beware of any pitfalls – beyond any marketing hype.

 - Make sure the results others have got match the results you want